 Annapurna Base Camp Trek is a moderate and challenging trek that is quite popular among beginners as well as experienced trekkers.
 This trek is absolutely amusing and relatively easier than the Everest Base Camp Trek and is suitable for both group and solo trekkers.
 But before you plan to indulge in this trek, you must understand the Annapurna Base Camp difficulty level.

-Understanding how difficult is Annapurna Base Camp Trek will not only allow you to plan and prepare well but also help you develop a positive mindset to tackle and cope with any challenges that the ABC Trek may bring along.
+Understanding how difficult the Annapurna Base Camp Trek will not only allow you to plan and prepare well but also help you develop a positive mindset to tackle and cope with any challenges that the ABC Trek may bring along.

 So how difficult is Annapurna Base Camp Trek?